Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 420 will be 125% quicker than the GeForce 8600 GS (OEM) in general, due to its greater bandwidth. (explain)
+Memory BandwidthThe GeForce GT 420 should theoretically be much faster than the GeForce 8600 GS (OEM) in general. (explain)

-Texel RateThe GeForce 8600 GS (OEM) will be much (more or less 54%) more effective at AF than the GeForce GT 420. (explain)
+Texel RateThe GeForce 8600 GS (OEM) should be a lot (approximately 54%) more effective at AF than the GeForce GT 420. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison